carbon-language/carbon-lang/mlir/docs/Dialects/LLVM.md

 provides a function, `bool LLVM::isCompatibleType(Type)`, that can be used as a compatibility check.

+Each LLVM IR type corresponds to *exactly one* MLIR type, either built-in or LLVM dialect type.
+For example, because `i32` is LLVM-compatible, there is no `!llvm.i32` type.
+However, `!llvm.ptr<T>` is defined in the LLVM dialect as there is no corresponding built-in type.

 ### Additional Simple Types

 The following non-parametric types derived from the LLVM IR are available in the